Mo - Do: 9 - 16 Uhr

 - English Studies and

 Placing literature in its media context has a long and highly successful tradition in Siegen.
 In the 1980st, the first large media-culture-science research associations on "Intermediality" and "Screen media" were founded in Siegen.
-This research direction can be considered a Siegen invention and the School of Arts and Humanities is still committed to this tradition today.
+This research direction can be considered a Siegen invention and the Faculty of Arts and Humanities is still committed to this tradition today.

 Development and profile of the degree program: